apache/cassandra-gocql-driver/CONTRIBUTING.md

 * 2.0.6
 * 2.0.7

 Chances are that gocql will work with many other versions.
 If you would like us to support a particular version of Cassandra, please start a conversation about what version you'd like us to consider.
-We will be more likely to accept a new version in you help out by extending the regression suite to cover the new version to be supported.
+We are more likely to accept a new version in you help out by extending the regression suite to cover the new version to be supported.

 ## The Core Dev Team